 Have you ever noticed a smoker’s skin?
-The “pucker” lines around the mouth and yellow skin color.
+The skin color can be yellow and from drawing the cigarette they form “pucker” lines around the mouth.

 This is caused by the nicotine in the tobacco.
 The nicotine contracts our small blood vessels and capillaries.
 The result, blood circulation decreases and now the skin is not receiving oxygen and nutrients.
 This results in dry skin that is prone to wrinkles and premature aging.